Prempeh I

 Prempeh I (Otumfuo Nana Prempeh I; 18 December 1870 – 12 May 1931) was the thirteenth king ruler of the Ashanti Empire and the Oyoko Abohyen Dynasty.
-King Prempeh I ruled from March 26, 1888 until his death in 1931, and fought an Ashanti war against Britain in 1893.
+King Prempeh I ruled from March 26, 1888 until his death in 1931, and fought an Ashanti war against Britain in 1895-6.

 Biography

 Early life and family

 King Asantehene Prempeh I's original throne name was Prince Kwaku Dua III Asamu of the Ashanti Empire.
 Prempeh I's mother, Queen Asantehemaa Yaa Akyaa, was queen mother of Ashanti from 1880 to 1917.
 Through strategic political marriages she built the military power to secure the Golden Stool for her son Prince Prempeh.

 Reign

 In 1888 Prince Prempeh ascended the throne, using the name Kwaku Dua III.
 His kingship was beset by difficulties from the very onset of his reign.
 He began the defending of Ashanti from Britain and when Prempeh I was asked by Britain to accept a protectorate over Ashanti, he rejected it and stated in his reply that Britain had miscalculated.
 He began an active campaign of the Ashanti sovereignty.
 The British offered to take Ashanti under their protection, but he refused each request.
+Eventually a British expedition was launched on the basis of Prempeh's failure to pay an indemnity and his perpetuation of human sacrifices within his kingdom.